emely3h/Geospatial_ML/README.md

 1. Create an empty `/data` folder in the project root directory.
 2. Copy the two subfolders `unflagged` and `flags_applied` from the original data folder into the project `/data` folder.
 3. Run `main.py` in the `/prepare_data` directory to prepare the data for analysis.

+## Workflow
+As it is only possible to push changes on jupyter notebooks to github from google colab it is best to do all changes in the scripts locally.
+Run all the prepare data scripts locally and only store the final numpy array in google drive.